sgryphon/dotnet-distributed-tracing-examples/src/c-complex/ReadMe.md

 * Dotnet 6.0
 * Docker (with docker compose), for local services

+This example builds off the basic OpenTelemetry example, with Demo.WebApp and Demo.Service communicating and sending traces and logs to the OpenTelemetry console exporter.

 Run local services (Elasticsearch, Jaeger, RabbitMQ, and PostgreSQL)
 --------------------------------------------------------------------